jsdom/jsdom/README.md

 * Stylesheets, via `<link rel="stylesheet">`
 * Scripts, via `<script>`, but only if `runScripts: "dangerously"` is also set
 * Images, via `<img>`, but only if the `canvas` npm package is also installed (see "[Canvas Support](#canvas-support)" below)

+When attempting to load resources, recall that the default value for the `url` option is `"about:blank"`, which means that any resources included via relative URLs will fail to load.
+(The result of trying to parse the URL `/something` against the URL `about:blank` is an error.)
+So, you'll likely want to set a non-default value for the `url` option in those cases, or use one of the [convenience APIs](#convenience-apis) that do so automatically.

 #### Advanced configuration